Breathalyzer: Breathing pattern

+Overall, the results show an increase in measured BrAC with increased contact between the lungs and the measured air.
+Exercising immediately before the test, such as running up and down a flight of stairs, can also reduce measured BrAC by 13% or more, with the combined effect of exercise and hyperventilation reaching 20%.

 Mouth alcohol

 One of the most common causes of falsely high breath analyzer readings is the existence of mouth alcohol.
-In analyzing a subject's breath sample, the breath analyzer's internal computer is making the assumption that the alcohol in the breath sample came from alveolar air—that is, air exhaled from deep within the lungs.
+In analyzing a subject's breath sample, the breath analyzer's internal computer is making the assumption that the alcohol in the breath sample came from the lungs.
 However, alcohol may have come from the mouth, throat or stomach for a number of reasons.
-To help guard against mouth-alcohol contamination, certified breath-test operators are trained to observe a test subject carefully for at least 15–20 minutes before administering the test.

-The problem with mouth alcohol being analyzed by the breath analyzer is that it was not absorbed through the stomach and intestines and passed through the blood to the lungs.
-In other words, the machine's computer is mistakenly applying the partition ratio (2100:1, see above) and multiplying the result.
-Consequently, a very tiny amount of alcohol from the mouth, throat or stomach can have a significant impact on the breath-alcohol reading.
+A very tiny amount of alcohol from the mouth, throat or stomach can have a significant impact on the breath-alcohol reading.

+Recent use of mouthwash or breath fresheners can also skew results upward, as they can contain fairly high levels of alcohol.
+Listerine mouthwash, for example, contains 26.9% alcohol, and can skew results for between 5 and 10 minutes.
+A scientist tested the effects of Binaca breath spray on an Intoxilyzer 5000.
+He performed 23 tests with subjects who sprayed their throats and obtained readings as high as 0.81—far beyond legal levels.
+The scientist also noted that the effects of the spray did not fall below detectable levels until after 18 minutes.

-Other than recent drinking, the most common source of mouth alcohol is from belching or burping.
+Other than those, the most common source of mouth alcohol is from belching or burping.
 This causes the liquids and/or gases from the stomach—including any alcohol—to rise up into the soft tissue of the esophagus and oral cavity, where it will stay until it has dissipated.
 The American Medical Association concludes in its Manual for Chemical Tests for Intoxication (1959): "True reactions with alcohol in expired breath from sources other than the alveolar air (eructation, regurgitation, vomiting) will, of course, vitiate the breath alcohol results."
-For this reason, police officers are supposed to keep a DUI suspect under observation for at least 15 minutes prior to administering a breath test.
-Instruments such as the Intoxilyzer 5000 also feature a "slope" parameter.
-This parameter detects any decrease in alcohol concentration of 0.006 g per 210 L of breath in 0.6 second, a condition indicative of residual mouth alcohol, and will result in an "invalid sample" warning to the operator, notifying the operator of the presence of the residual mouth alcohol.
-Preliminary breath testers, however, feature no such safeguard.

 Acid reflux, or gastroesophageal reflux disease, can greatly exacerbate the mouth-alcohol problem.
 The stomach is normally separated from the throat by a valve, but when this valve becomes incompetent or herniated, there is nothing to stop the liquid contents in the stomach from rising and permeating the esophagus and mouth.
 The contents—including any alcohol—are then later exhaled into the breathalyzer.
 One study of 10 individuals suffering from this condition did not find any actual increase in breath ethanol.